gbfredrik/gbfredrik.github.io/index.md

 title: "Hi, I'm Fredrik!"
 ---

-This blog was created to collect my thoughts on quantitative finance the relationship to computer science.
+This blog was created to collect my thoughts on quantitative finance and the relationship to computer science.